1933 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 Rare 1933 Half Dollar Error List

 While the 1933-S Walking Liberty Half Dollar is primarily collected for its historical significance as the sole half dollar of its year, certain minting errors can dramatically increase its value.
-Error coins from this Depression-era issue are particularly scarce due to limited production and careful quality control during the economically challenging period.
+Error coins from this Depression-era issue are particularly scarce due to limited production volume and the careful quality control typically practiced at the San Francisco Mint.

 1. Die Cracks and Breaks